 Ideally, we would all get to spend the holidays with the people we love, particularly when that person is someone we're also raising children with, but it doesn't always happen that way.

-Many of us many find ourselves navigating a major holiday (like, ahem, Christmas) without another adult's help.
+Many of us many find ourselves navigating a major holiday (Thanksgiving, Christmas) without another adult's help.

 I'm fortunate to have my husband home this holiday season, but five of our twelve Christmases as a couple have been spent apart.
 Here are a few ideas I've picked up along the way: